MadhavKauntia/my-notes/frontend/frontend-masters/javascript-the-hard-parts.md

 Using the `then()` method, we can add methods to the `onFulfilled` array.
 These functions will be executed on the `value` once it has finished execution.

 There is a separate queue called the **microtask queue** to store the functions in the `onFulfilled` array.
 Basically, once the `value` is returned, the function to be performed is added to the microtask queue.
 This queue is checked after the call stack is empty but before the callback queue is checked.

+Summary: Hold promise-deferred functions in a microtask queue and callback functions in a task queue (callback queue) when the Web Browser Feature finishes.
+We add the function to the call stack when the call stack is empty and all global code have run.
+Prioritize functions in the microtask queue over the callback queue.